Social Security WEP: FOMO, IDK, or LOL??

-By Michael Wilson, CFP®, CRC®, RICP®, Integrity Financial Planning
+By Michael Wilson, CFP®, RC®, RICP®, Integrity Financial Planning

 When it comes to WEP and Social Security, your workers, your employees, or you – if you work for a Social Security exempt agency – may have a fear of WEP (the Windfall Elimination Provision).